RESEARCH STARTER

 Hallucinations are false perceptions in the absence of any real stimulus.
 Hallucinations may involve any of the five senses.
 There are auditory hallucinations, such as hearing voices; visual hallucinations, such as seeing faces or flashes of light; tactile hallucinations, such as feeling a tingling, electrical, crawling, or burning sensation; and olfactory hallucinations, such as smelling something not perceived by others.
 Gustatory hallucinations, or false tastes, are very rare.
 Most hallucinations are auditory hallucinations.

 Thought disorder is defined as a disturbance in the form or content of thought and speech.
 In psychosis, the person’s speech may be incomprehensible or only remotely related to the topic of conversation.
-Examples of formal thought disorder include neologisms, which are made-up words whose meaning is only known to the psychotic person; and loose associations, in which the person’s ideas shift from one subject to another, loosely related topic, without the person seeming aware of the shift.
+Examples of formal thought disorder include neologisms, which are made-up words whose meaning is only known to the person with the disorder; and loose associations, in which the person’s ideas shift from one subject to another, loosely related topic, without the person seeming aware of the shift.
 Delusions are examples of disorders of thought content.
 Psychotic behavior is typically bizarre or grossly disorganized.

 Psychotic symptoms can appear at any point during the life course, though they are difficult to diagnose in preverbal children (prior to age five or six).
 Psychotic disorders can appear for the first time in individuals of any age, including those over sixty-five.